Nee Premakai

 Nee Premakai is a 2002 Indian Telugu-language romantic drama film written by Sreenivasan, directed by Muppalaneni Shiva and produced by D. Ramanaidu under Suresh Productions.
 The film is an adaptation to Priyadarshan's 1988 Malayalam film Mukunthetta Sumitra Vilikkunnu.
-The film starred Vineeth, Abbas, and Laya.
+The film starred Abbas, Vineeth, and Laya.
 Muppalaneni Shiva received the Nandi Award for Best Screenplay Writer for this film.

 Story

 Srinivas and Prabhu are roommates.
 Srinivas is a sincere guy working in BATA as manager.
 Prabhu is a parasite, who uses the money and room of Srinivas for his own luxury.
 The men have a pious and beautiful neighbor, Anjali.
 Srinivas sincerely loves her.
-Srinivas sends money (₹ 10,000) for Anjali as an anonymous well-wisher, since her father could not afford MCA education for Anjali.
-Prabhu takes the credit by pretending to be that anonymous donor.
+Srinivas sends ₹ 10,000 for Anjali as an anonymous well-wisher to pay for MCA education for Anjali, since her father cannot afford that.
+Prabhu takes the credit by pretending to be the anonymous donor.
 Prabhu exploits Srinivas and uses it to attract Anjali.
 Meanwhile, Prabhu creates such a situation where Anjali starts hating Srinivas.
-A relative of Srinivas talks with the parents of Anjali and makes them agree to have Anjali marry Srinivas.
+A relative of Srinivas talks with Anjali's parents they agree to Anjali and Srinivas's wedding.
 But when Anjali discovers this, she says that she is in love with Prabhu.
 Anjali's parents alter their decision and decide to have her marry Prabhu.